crhuber/mac-cheatsheet/readme.md

 	* ⌘+Shift+4 and Space: When you press Command+Shift+4 you get to take a screenshot of a specific area on the screen.
 If you hit the space bar afterwards, however, you can click on any window to get a nice PNG with transparent background of that window.

-	* ⌘+Option+M:  Minimize all windows to the dock with this keyboard shortcut.

-	* ⌘+(Shift)+~: If you'd rather cycle through millions of windows, you can use this key command to do so.
-Add or remove the shift key to change directions.

 	* ⌘+Option+Space: Use the option key to get a Spotlight search window and get more specific about what you're trying to find.